awslabs/emr-dynamodb-connector/README.md

 `dynamodb.type.mapping` and `dynamodb.null.serialization` are optional parameters.

+Hive query will automatically choose the most suitable secondary index if there is any based on the search condition.
+For an index that can be chosen, it should have following properties:
+1. It has all its index keys in Hive query search condition;
+2. It contains all the DynamoDB attributes mentioned in `dynamodb.column.mapping`.
+(If you have to map more columns than index attributes in your Hive table but still want to use an index when running queries that only select the attributes within that index, consider create another Hive table and narrow down the mappings to only include the index attributes.
+Use that table for reading the index attributes to reduce table scans)

 ## Example: Input/Output Formats with Spark
 Using the DynamoDBInputFormat and DynamoDBOutputFormat classes with `spark-shell`:
 ```